-The School shall adopt, update, and adhere to written policies concerning standards of student conduct and discipline which shall comply with all applicable federal and state laws.
-The School shall provide this policy to parent(s)/legal guardian(s) and students at the start of each school year.
-The School's current policies must be posted on the School's official website, as described in Section 10.8 of this Charter Contract.
+Memo dated February 28, 2019).
+SCHOOLS should avoid suspending pre-K students.
+The SCHOOL shall provide this policy to parent(s)/legal guardian(s) and students at the start of each SCHOOL year.
+The SCHOOL'S current policies must be posted on the SCHOOL'S official website, as described in Section 10.8 of this Charter Contract.